- Categories:

 'ROC_AUC''CLASSIFICATION_ACCURACY''PRECISION''RECALL''F1_SCORE'

-GRANULARITYGranularity of the time range being queried.
-The default value is
+granularityGranularity of the time range being queried.
+Default value is 1 DAY for model version monitors and

-START_TIMEStart of the time range used to compute the metric.
-The default value is 60 days before the current time, and is calculated each time you call the function.
+start_timeStart of the time range used to compute the metric.
+The default value is 60 days before the current time for model version monitors, and 1 day before the current time for gateway model monitors.
+The default value is calculated each time you call the function.

 Valid values: